Hannah Davidson

 Study funded by UKRI (PI: Dr Rowena Kasprowicz) The Progression in Primary Languages project is a four-year, longitudinal study exploring language learning in primary schools across England, which teach French, German, or Spanish.

-Ecologies of Creole Multilingualism workshop
+Ecologies of Creole Multilingualism workshop organisation

 Organisation of a hybrid workshop about Creole Multilingualism